Zhang-Haipeng/zhang-haipeng.github.io/_posts/2020-02-20-project-NBA-minutes.md

 __This is a group project from Data Science Workflows in UBC's Master of Data Science program.__ <br/>
 We developed machine learning models to predict the court minutes of NBA players in future games.
 The whole project work flow is reproducible with `Make` and `Docker`.
 More details are specified as follows:
 <!--more-->
-# NBA Minutes Predictor
+## Authors
-- Authors: Jarvis Nederlof, Roc Zhang, Jack Tan
+- Jarvis Nederlof, Roc Zhang, Jack Tan

 ## Project's GitHub repo
 * Project's GitHub repo can be found [here](https://github.com/UBC-MDS/DSCI_522_group408).